 Executive Director

-Jessica Lemons is originally from Long Island.
-She began her Hillel career at Syracuse as the Coordinator of Advancement.
-She then served as Interim Executive Director for two years while Syracuse Hillel embarked on a national talent search.
+Prior to her time at Stony Brook, she worked at Syracuse Hillel for 6 years first as the Coordinator of Advancement, then Interim Executive Director, and finally as the Chief Operations Officer.
 Following her tenure as Interim Executive Director, Syracuse Hillel received the Philip H. and Susan Rudd Cohen Outstanding Campus Award at the Hillel International Global Assembly.
-Most recently, she was the Syracuse Hillel Chief Operations Officer, continuing to work towards organizational excellence.
 While at Syracuse, Jessica completed the Weinberg ACCELERATE: Hillel’s Executive Training Program.

 Jessica holds a B.A. in Communication from the University at Buffalo and an MBA with concentrations in Finance and Analytics from Syracuse University.